 Even David Letterman can’t do much with a guest who’s stiffer than a plank of wood.
 You can’t magically make someone interesting through the power of questioning alone.
 So half the art of recording great content comes down to selecting compelling guests.

 MatchMaker.fm simplifies the process.
-It’s a free online platform that connects podcaters with guests.
+It’s an online platform that connects podcasters with guests.
 So if you’re looking to find perfect guests for your show quickly, all it takes is a few clicks.

 The first step is to create a profile for your podcast.
 Simply upload your artwork, podcast description, and tagline.
 For more on how to create the perfect podcast profile, check out this article.